RKlompUU/tfhe-rs/tfhe/docs/regex/tutorial.md

 Start := 'a' | 'b'
 ```

-So far only Grammars with a single start rule have been shown.
-However, a
+So far only Grammars with a single rule have been shown.
+However, a Grammar can
-Grammar can consist of multiple rules.
-And in fact, most languages require to
+consist of multiple rules.
+And in fact, most languages require to be defined
-be defined over multiple rules.
-Lets consider a more meaningful language, one
+over multiple rules.
+Lets consider a more meaningful language, one that accepts
-that accepts sentences consisting of one or more digits, we could describe such
+sentences consisting of one or more digits, we could describe such a language
-a language with the following Grammar:
+with the following Grammar:
 ```
 Start := Digit+